graphhopper/directions-api/isochrone.md

 With the same API you can also calculate isodistances, just use the parameter `distance_limit` instead of time_limit`.

+### Use Cases

+Our Isochrone API can be used in the following areas:

+ * real estate analysis
+ * realtors
+ * vehicle scheduling
+ * geomarketing
+ * reach of electric vehicles
+ * transport planning
+ * logistics (distribution and retail network planning)

 ### API Clients and Examples

 See the [clients](./index.md#api-clients-and-examples) section in the main document and [live examples](https://graphhopper.com/api/1/examples/#isochrone).